tg12/Unintended-garbage-collection/README.md

 Useful for alot of reasons

->  - Are you publishing info without knowing it
+>  - Remove data you are publishing but shouldn't be
 >  - OSINT Investigations
->  - Poor OPSEC
+>  - Triage Poor OPSEC

 My intention was to find every "Index of /" server publically accessable, This generates alot of data.
 That's why there is a Torrent.